 Do you have a support network, if so, how does that work for you?

-I reached out to chapter, because felt my support network was small.
+I reached out to Chapter, because I felt my support network was small.
 So the network I have is quite small, but I’ve realised the support I now get suits me, and for the support I need to seek, I know where to go now and what I need.
 Chapter are a massive support, getting in touch has made me realise what kind of support I need to manage my anxiety and help get better.
 I also have my GP, several charities I speak to and volunteer with.
 I have Friends and family I can talk to, my friends are quite supportive- though I’m sad most don’t live close by.
 The community I live in is much more supportive nowadays, staying at home more has made the community more involved with each other.

 Can you tell us about a time you are proud of yourself for overcoming your anxiety?